rage/programming-23/data/part-11/1-list-comprehensions.md

 There is also a more "pythonic" way of generating lists from existing lists.
 These are called _list comprehensions_.

-The idea is to fit on a single line a description of what should be done to each item on the list, and the assignment of the result to a new list.
+The idea is to fit on a single line both the description of what should be done to each item on the list, and the assignment of the result to a new list.

 In the above example, the operation performed on each item on the list was very simple: each integer was converted into a string.
-Let's see what this would look like through a list comprehension:
+Let's see what this would look like implemented with a list comprehension:

 ```python
 numbers = [1, 2, 3, 6, 5, 4, 7]